becky82/mteh/README.md

 The characters are primarily ordered in [unicode order](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-18/#G11620) so that characters with similar components are grouped together as much as possible.
 The only exceptions are variant characters, which were reordered to be adjacent.

 This project include character structure data from the [Make Me a Hanzi](https://github.com/skishore/makemeahanzi) project.

+## License

+© 2025 Rebecca J. Stones.
+This work is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The Make Me a Hanzi data, by Skishore, is licensed under an MIT License.